Enterprise-CMCS/managed-care-review/services/github-oidc/README.md

 #### Subject Claim (sub)

 Subject claims allow you to configure the GitHub branch or environment that is permitted to perform AWS actions via the OIDC provider.
-[Read more about subject claims](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#example-subject-claims)
+This is an extra layer of insurance that changes in resources are targeted to the correct account.
+[Read more about subject claims](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#example-subject-claims) and see `params.{val, prod, default}.subjectClaimFilters` for more detail on how this service configures subject claims.

 #### Audience Claim (aud)